The Birdcage: Casting

-Nichols envisioned Robin Williams and Steve Martin in the roles of Albert and Armand, respectively, but Martin turned it down because he did not think that he would be able to bring the camp quality required for the part, and Williams did not want to play Albert because he had already played a flamboyant character in Mrs. Doubtfire.
+Nichols envisioned Robin Williams and Steve Martin in the roles of Albert and Armand, respectively, but Martin turned it down because he did not think that he would be able to bring the camp quality required for the part, and Williams did not want to play Albert because he had already played the flamboyant character Daniel Hillard/Euphegenia Doubtfire in Mrs. Doubtfire.
 When Williams decided that he wanted to play Armand, Nichols settled on Nathan Lane as Albert.
 Lane had already committed to starring in a Broadway production of A Funny Thing Happened on the Way to the Forum, but Nichols convinced producer Scott Rudin to postpone the musical so that Lane could star in the film.
 Gene Hackman said that taking a role in the cast was an opportunity for him to return to his improvisational comedy roots.

 Nichols originally conceived of British actor Adrian Lester in the role of Agador, but reworked the role after he and Lester came to a mutual agreement that showing a Black person in the role of a housekeeper would connote racist undertones.
 Hank Azaria, who was eventually cast, said, "I worked up different versions [of Agador].
 One was more understated, barely obviously gay, almost a street tough.
 And one was the character that ended up in the movie.
 Both felt real to me—I had grown up with Puerto Rican street queens who were very effeminate and flamboyant and others who weren't.
 I tried both versions out for a friend who was a drag queen, asked which one he liked better, and got his seal of approval."